-Object: Poster, ’The Student Volunteer Army wants you to fight’
+Object: Digital poster, ’The Student Volunteer Army wants you to fight’

 Please follow the Buy or license link under each image to apply to use this image.
 (Charges may apply)